 Between 1984 when the trust was incorporated and accepted by the Charity Commission and 1998, the charity expanded very slowly gaining members and becoming recognised by Behçet’s disease consultants as an organisation that represented the views of its member patients.

 1998 to 2003 were defining years as the membership numbers slowly increased enabling the Society to claim to be the voice of Behçet’s disease patients in the UK.
 This culminated in a presentation to the Behçet’s Forum which is a meeting of Behçet’s disease consultants and scientific advisors and is considered to be one of the influential groups in Behçet’s disease research in the world.

 Between 2004 to 2006 the Society, having raised sufficient reserves, decided to spend them and to engage various consultants to advise on the expansion of the organisation.
-This lead to applications to trusts and organisations able to help the growth and resulted in a new more dynamic website and the decision to appoint a full time director to oversee the expansion of the Society.
-In 2007, the interview process and recruitment of a Director was started.
+This lead to applications to trusts and organisations able to help the growth and resulted in a new more dynamic website and the decision to appoint a full-time director to oversee the expansion of the Society.

 The new Director started on 1 January 2008, and a business plan was completed in June.
 New literature and PR packages were produced, and the membership database was upgraded to reflect accurate membership figures.
 More PR and fundraising was encouraged from the members, and a new trustee committee structure was put in place.
 A pro bono solicitor helped to update the constitution to reflect current Charity Commission guidelines.
-The decision to make a bid for National Specialist Commissioning was made in October 2008, after much research and discussion with other patient groups.
+A Medical Advisory Panel was also established in 2008.